-Figure 3.3 Three Selector Switches with Two Batteries and Single Engine

-AC/DC Converter and Battery Charger
+Figure 3.3 Three Selector Switches with Two Batteries and Single Engine AC/DC Converter and Battery Charger shore power to keep batteries fully charged.

-Your Robalo boat may have an optional or standard battery charging system which may operate off of an extension cord or from the 120 or 220 volt AC power from shore power system.
-Turn the charger on at the main cabin electrical panel whenever your boat is connected to shore power to keep batteries fully charged.
 The AC-to-DC converting and charging system is fully automatic and permanently wired into the 12 volt DC system.
 If the monitored battery level drops under the full charge range, the charger automatically turns ON and restores the battery to FULL charge status.
 If the battery is deeply discharged, the charger will deliver full output.
 Output automatically decreases as the battery is charged.
 If the battery is fully charged, the charger provides a trickle charge as needed.